Destaq/destaq.github.io/_pages/portfolio.md

 Working on projects is my favorite part of programming, and it's my goal to make useful and open-source projects that people can learn from and share.
 Most of my projects are written in Python and JavaScript, and the frameworks I most commonly use are Nuxt.js (Vue) and Flask (Python).

-All of my major projects are hosted on GitHub, and you can find the source code and more information about them there.
+All of my major projects, and smaller ones too, are hosted on GitHub.
+You can find their source code and more detailed descriptions on my profile [there](https://github.com/Destaq?tab=repositories).

-Likewise, you can view all repositories of mine (including ones not mentioned here) on [my GitHub page](https://github.com/Destaq?tab=repositories).

 For a briefer overview, a one-page resume summarizing my computer science accomplishments, skills, and awards can be downloaded [here][1].